phucducnguyen/Embedded_2player_PONG/README.md

-# PONG Game for 2 Players on Nexys A7 100T with Cortex-M0
+# PONG Game for 2 Players
+## Nexys A7 100T with Cortex-M0

 ## Project Overview